-As more and more companies start using chatbot services, their use-cases have grown to a larger extent and are being used creatively around the world.
+As more and more companies start using artificial intelligence chatbots, their use-cases have grown to a larger extent and are being used creatively around the world.

 In this post, we’ll be taking a look at the 7 most innovative chatbots built and being used by companies and organizations around the world!